RTV-A-2 Hiroc: History

 All three Hiroc missiles had partially failed due to premature closure of the liquid oxygen valve.
 The cause of failure was determined from a light on the instrumentation coming on when the valve closed.
 The cause of the valve closing was traced to vibration of solenoids which caused pressure change in the hydrogen peroxide line which allowed nitrogen to vent from engine control lines with the resultant pressure drop closing the LOX valve.

 In late 1948 the Air Force proposed the continuation of the MX-774 program with an additional 15 missiles for high altitude research but the proposal was refused by the Research and Development Board's Committee on Guided Missiles which decided that the more capable Navy Viking Missile RTV-N-12 was a superior high altitude research vehicle.
-Convair retained the core design team after program cancellation.
+Convair, by then owned by the Atlas Corporation, retained the core design team after program cancellation.
 That core led to Convair proposing a missile to meet the Air Force Request For Proposal MX-1593 which ultimately resulted in the Weapon System 107A, better known as the B-65/SM-65 Atlas, America's first ICBM.